Last updated on April 26th, 2019 at 08:17 pm

 As adults there are MANY conversations that are difficult to have.
 Be it with your kids, your spouse, your parents, or even family and friends.
 But one of the most difficult things to think about, let alone talk about – you guessed it – money.
 Savings, retirement, 401K, Thrift, IRA – is there a song about these things?
 How do you know what is good, what will grow the biggest, the fastest, or at the right amount?
 How in the world do I know how much money I would need to live if I don’t even retire for another 35 years?

 These are all valid and completely normal questions.
-We are all about saving in all areas of life, but sometimes saving money on groceries, saving money on clothes, or other small purchases is something that seems easy to tackle on a quick, short-term basis.
-But thinking about retirement feel SO much bigger which makes it seem a lot scarier.
+We are all about saving around here, but saving money on groceries, clothes, or other small purchases is something that seems easy to tackle on a quick, short-term basis.
+Saving for retirement somehow feels SO much bigger and more daunting.

 Pop over to AceYourRetirement.org, and get personalized, simple tips on how to jumpstart your retirement savings and make sure you are on track.
 As you might know, college tuition is going up all the time.
 My husband and I are trying to save for our retirement, but at the same time, want to contribute to my son’s education so he doesn’t take on too much student loan debt.
 It was so helpful for me to see a couple steps I could take today to help make sure my family is on track for a more secure financial future.

 Here are a few tips to consider to help you maximize your retirement savings:

 - While gathered with your family for the holidays, discuss your savings plans and retirement goals, and what you can do today to achieve them.
 It’s important for everyone in the family to be on the same page about your financial goals and priorities.